awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-update-windows.md

 ## Use a direct link<a name="codedeploy-agent-operations-update-windows-direct-link"></a>

-If the browser security settings on the Windows Server instance provide the necessary permissions \(for example, to `http://*.s3.amazonaws.com`\), you can use a direct link to download the AWS CodeDeploy agent updater by entering the following in your browser's address bar and then download and run the installer manually\.
+If the browser security settings on the Windows Server instance provide the required permissions \(for example, to `http://*.s3.amazonaws.com`\), you can use a direct link to download the AWS CodeDeploy agent updater\.
+Enter the following in your browser's address bar and then download and run the installer manually\.

 | Region name | Download link |